 |(Book Contents) Home|

-Satan's primary method of deception is to hide, bury and discredit the truth.
-When that attack is unsuccessful, Satan will take the opposite approach in his deceptions.
+Satan's primary method of deception is to hide, bury, and discredit the truth.
+When this attack is unsuccessful, Satan will take the opposite approach in his deceptions.

 The opposite approach is to take a truth and emphasize it to a disproportionate amount and adding peripheral non-issues.
 This will also hide, bury, and discredit the truth.
 Satan does not care whether you go into the ditch on the left hand or the right hand side of the road.
 Only a straight middle course will follow the example of the Messiah.